USD 2.5 billion

 The IsDB acts as the LLF’s trustee and has established an impact committee (IsDB + donors) and management unit (IsDB) to coordinate the fund’s activities.
 Development projects are processed in accordance with the IsDB’s project cycle after their approval by the LLF’s Impact Committee.

-The Lives and Livelihoods Fund finances projects in health, agriculture, and
+The Lives and Livelihoods Fund finances projects in health, agriculture, and basic infrastructure that meet three criteria: relevance, readiness, and results.

 See Summary of key criteria for selecting LLF projects here.